Menu

 • Sequencing using next-generation sequencing

-The possibility of validating these assay methods can also be explored if required together with the central laboratory and the quality management team at the central trial office.
+The possibility of validating these assay methods can also be explored if required together with the Central Laboratory and the Quality Management of the Clinical Study Core Unit.

 • Laboratory for specific lipid subanalysis